j4321/juliette.monsel/docs/fr/_sources/Teaching.rst.txt

 As part of the doctoral course on research and higher education, I have produced a `portfolio (in French) <http://juliette-monsel.byethost15.com>`_.
 It documents some of the skills that I acquired during my doctorate and mostly focuses on my teaching.

+.. rubric:: Student supervision

+:Apr. -- Jul.
+2022: Co-supervisor of a master student from École Normale Supérieure de Lyon (France) at MC2, Chalmers University of Technology for a four-month project.

+:Oct.
+2021 -- Jul.
+2022: Co-supervisor of a master student from University of Regensburg (Germany) at MC2, Chalmers University of Technology.

+:Oct.
+2020 -- current: Assistant supervisor of a Ph.D. student at MC2, Chalmers University of Technology.

+:2016: Co-supervisor of a first-year master student during his two-month internship at the Institut Néel, Grenoble, France.

 Related volunteer experience
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~